-The instructional day begins at 8:00 AM, therefore students will be marked tardy at 8:15 AM (15 minutes after our 8:00 AM start time).
-Breakfast begins at 7:40 AM.
-Dismissal is at 1:00 PM on Monday and 3:30 PM Tuesday-Thursday.
+The instructional day begins at 7:45 AM, therefore students will be marked tardy at 8:00 AM.
+(Please see below for more information on tardies).
+Breakfast begins at 7:30:AM, and dismissal is at 1:00 PM on Monday and 3:15PM Tuesday-Thursday.
 If a student is going to be absent, leave early, or arrive late, the family must notify the teacher and office in advance if possible.
 A pattern of excessive absences or tardies will result in various levels of attendance outreach efforts (more information below).